 Link.
-The Link is an official publication of Howard Payne University published by the Office of University Advancement for communicating university news to alumni and friends.
+The Link is the official magazine of Howard Payne University and is published by the Office of University Marketing and Communications to share feature stories and other HPU-related information with alumni and friends.

 The Yellow Jacket.
-A newspaper is published approximately seven times per long semester by the university for covering campus news and furnishing students a medium for the expression of journalistic talent.
+A newspaper is published approximately six times per long semester by the university for covering campus news and furnishing students a medium for the expression of journalistic talent.